Robert John Kerr: William Strathearn killing

 Kerr was named by RUC Special Patrol Group (SPG) officer John Weir as having been one of the two gunmen who shot Catholic chemist William Strathearn to death at his home in Ahoghill, County Antrim on 19 April 1977.
 Strathearn, who lived above his chemist shop, was shot dead at 2.00 am by a loyalist hit squad.
 They gunned him down when he opened the front door after the men used a ruse of needing medicine for a sick child.
-Weir alleged that the actual trigger man was Robin Jackson, brigadier of the UVF Mid-Ulster Brigade, and Kerr was his accomplice.
+Weir alleged that the actual trigger man was Robin Jackson, brigade commander of the UVF Mid-Ulster Brigade, and Kerr was his accomplice.
 After the killing, Jackson and Kerr went away in the former's poultry lorry to deliver a load of chickens.
 Jackson made a living delivering chickens all over Ireland and Kerr worked as his lorry helper, assisting him in loading and unloading the chickens.

 Weir and fellow SPG officer Billy McCaughey were later convicted of the killing, although they maintained that they had waited in Weir's car throughout the entire operation.
 Although Weir and McCaughey named Kerr and Jackson as the gunmen, the two men were never questioned about the attack, and an RUC officer stated that neither Kerr nor Jackson were brought before the court for "reasons of operational strategy".
 Weir had offered to testify against Kerr and Jackson, but only on the condition that the murder charge against him was withdrawn.
 Weir's offer was refused by the Assistant Director of Public Prosecutions who said: